couchbase/kv_engine/docs/Collections.md

 * No key
 * No value.

-Get scope ID interprets the key as a path to a scope and using the current manifest attempts to return the scope's unique ID.
+Get scope ID interprets the value as a path to a scope and using the current manifest attempts to return the scope's unique ID.

 * A 'path' to a scope is defined as `scope`
-* A 'path' supports `_default` scope by omission as shown in the example keys.
+* A 'path' supports `_default` scope by omission as shown in the example inputs.

-Example keys:
+Example inputs:

 * `_default` and `` are equivalent, both will lookup the unique ID of the `_default` scope.